-You’ve probably seen a typo in one of our articles or one of our emails.
+You’ve probably seen a typo in one of our posts or one of our emails.
 I’m human; I’ll admit it.
 (Though the woman who sent: “No offense, but do you actually even read your emails?” got herself promptly deleted from our newsletter list.
 Again: Only human.)

 And though my staff can proofread, the timing of posts or emails doesn’t always allow for it.
+So, what do we do instead to avoid typos?

 I’ve considered hiring a copy editor, but we also don’t produce enough content to warrant a full-time position.
 And, when we do create content, it’s usually at haphazard times that don’t work well with a freelancer’s schedule.